 Below: Seed heads.
 The outer rows, formed from the ray florets are the actual seeds.
 The seeds are flattened with wings and no attached pappus.

 Below: 1st photo - The Flower head with bee and beetle.
+The styles of both types of floret are visible but those of the disc florets are non-functional.
+The stamens connect to a nectary.
 2nd photo - A stand on tall Cup Plants on August 1st.

 It can become weedy and invasive in certain areas.
 Connecticut has banned the plant but it is not controlled in Minnesota.
 Cup Plant is the only Silphium that is mentioned in literature for medicinal usage.
 As the root contains a gum and resin, the root has been medicinally used as a tonic, diaphoretic (stimulates perspiration) and diuretic.
 Densmore (Ref. #5) listed usage by the Chippewa for lung ailments, hemorrhage and joint pain.
 Others that briefly list use and dosage are Grieve (Ref. #7) and Hutchins (Ref. #12).